This guidance will outline when you need to pay performing rights fees and how to pay them.

 We will send you a renewal form with details of how to make royalty payments every November.
 You will also need to submit a copy of the programme for each concert as part of your renewal.

-Tip: after every performance keep a copy of the programme and write the audience size on it as you go.
+Tip: after every performance keep a copy of the programme and just write the audience size (for free events)/total ticket income and average ticket price (for ticketed events) on the programme and make sure that the group's name, date of performance, venue and the pieces performed (including composer/arranger name) are clearly visible.
 Then when it is renewal time you will have everything you need ready to go.

 Please note: you cannot send us programmes and declarations before the renewal period.